-In the afternoon, once your baby has woken up and the weather is good, take their favorite baby blanket and get them in their stroller.
+In the afternoon, once your baby has woken up and the weather is good, take their favorite baby blanket and get them in their stroller or may be in baby bouncer jumper.
 Take a stroll around the neighborhood and chat with your neighbors.

 7. Occasionally unplug from social media.

 Social media is a blessing because it connects you to other people.
 But at the same time, social media can also be a curse.
 If you keep seeing updates from other people, it’s tempting to compare your life to theirs.
 It is dangerously easy to fall into the trap of self-pity.